open-telemetry/opentelemetry-demo/docs/services/shippingservice.md

 span-owning thread, or a `ContextGuard` is in scope, you can get an active span with `get_active_span`.
 You can find examples of all of these in the demo, with context available in `shipping_service` for sync/async runtime.
-You should consult `quote.rs` and/or the exmaple above to see context-passed-to-async runtime.
+You should consult `quote.rs` and/or the example above to see context-passed-to-async runtime.

 See below for a snippet from `shiporder` that holds context and a span in scope.